Keelah Williams

-Keelah Williams’ current research explores how the perception of threats and opportunities in the environment may shape stereotype content, punishment strategies, and legal decision-making.
+Keelah Williams is an evolutionary psychologist whose current research focuses on two areas: friendship and legal decision-making.
 She has a doctorate in psychology as well as a law degree, and her work has been published in journals such as Proceedings of the National Academy of Sciences.

 Williams received her doctorate from Arizona State University and her juris doctor from the Sandra Day O’Connor College of Law at Arizona State University.
 During her time in law school, she served as editor-in-chief of the Arizona State Law Journal.
 Williams has a bachelor’s degree in psychology from the University of Michigan at Dearborn.

-A dual citizen of the United States and Australia, Keelah has had a lifelong passion for travel.
+A dual citizen of the United States and Australia, Williams has had a lifelong passion for travel.

 Recent Courses Taught